Cost GuideUpdated April 29, 2026 · 6 min read

 How long does tile installation take?

 A standard bathroom takes 3–5 days.
 A large living area takes 3–7 days.
 Full home renovation can take 2–4 weeks.
 Timeline depends on square footage, pattern complexity, and condo logistics.
+Our tile installation service page covers the full process from start to finish.

 Get a Free Estimate for Your Miami Project